Learn how to read, create, update, and delete monday docs using the platform API

 Required scope: docs:write

-mutation allows you to update an existing document's name/title via the API.
+The update_doc_name mutation updates an existing document's name/title via the API.
 The response is a JSON object containing the updated name.

 mutation {